neo-chem-synth-wave/literature/contribution/instructions.md

 ```

 **Tags:**
-Write **the tags that summarize the official contents** here using the **' ,'** symbol combination as a delimiter.
+Write the **tags that summarize the official contents** here using the **' ,'** symbol combination as a delimiter.
-Use the hyphen instead of the space symbols for tags with more than one word.
+Use the hyphen instead of space symbols for tags with more than one word.
 For example:

 ```markdown